spilgames/job-runner/docs/getting_started.rst

 In this part, you'll setup and schedule your first job!
 This will be a simple Python script, printing "Hello world!" and then sleeping between 3 - 15 sec.
+This script will be re-scheduled every 1 minute after the schedule dts of the previous run.

 #.
 Point your browser to http://localhost:8000/admin/